Gl1tch3dL1m3/priemyslovak/README.md

 ## How to use this language?

 You can run the language in the terminal using `priemyslovak.exe` (or `./priemyslovak` on Linux).
 Scripts in PRIEMYSLOVAK end with *.priem*.
 To run a script, simply provide the path to the script: `priemyslovak.exe path/to/script`.
+Sample scripts can be found [here](https://github.com/Gl1tch3dL1m3/priemyslovak/tree/main/PRIEMYSLOVAK/scripts).

 ### Data types